How To Lead Innovation

 4. Establish a group process.
 A group without a process is like a ship without a rudder.
 It will have a harder time innovating.
 Establish team rules at the outset.
 Address how you’ll treat each other, how you’ll respect each other and articulate how much of time each member is committing to the team.
 Effective teams establish clear goals and rules at the outset, and hold each other accountable.

 5. Pay attention to the 3R’s of innovation: Result, Reputation and Residuals.
 What motivates people over the long haul is not money, but intrinsic rewards.
 As the team leader, keep the three R’s in mind: 1) Result: If you hit your target, you’ll have another accomplishment on your track record; 2) Reputation: Your status in the organization rises.
 Senior management will be delighted.
 Colleagues will talk you up, praise your contribution, and invite you to join future projects.
 3) Residuals: the lasting payout of participating in a successful collaborative team is that you get to see your “product” being used by customers, both internal and external.
 You know you’ve made a difference, solved a problem or created an opportunity for the organization, your team and most of all yourself.

-Thanks for reading, Jean Pierre Francois – Business Development Manager – Digitized Logos Inc. – jean.pierre@DigitizedLogos.com
+Thanks for reading How To Lead Innovation, Jean Pierre Francois – Business Development Manager – Digitized Logos Inc. – jean.pierre@DigitizedLogos.com